The Yellow Canary: Development

 In 1961, Pete Levathes, head of 20th Century Fox, authorised the studio to pay $200,000 for the rights to Whit Masterton's novel Evil Come Evil Go.
-The film was always envisioned as a vehicle for Pat Boone, who had made a number of movies for Fox; he had a three-picture deal with the studio at fee of $200,000 per movie, which would be credited to his production company, Cooga Mooga Productions.
+The film was always envisioned as a vehicle for Pat Boone, who had made a number of movies for Fox; he had a three-picture deal with the studio at a fee of $200,000 per movie, which would be credited to his production company, Cooga Mooga Productions.

 Rod Serling, then at the height of his Twilight Zone fame, was paid $125,000 to write the script.
 With a star and writer of that caliber, the film was originally estimated to have a budget between $1.5 and 2.0 million and be shot over 10 weeks.
 Ann-Margret was mentioned as a possibility for the female lead.

 Film becomes low-budget

 Peter Levathes was fired in the wake of cost over-runs on Cleopatra, and Darryl F. Zanuck took over the studio.
 Zanuck called a halt to all productions at the studio, literally shutting down the backlot on 26 July 1962.

 Zanuck was obliged to pay a fee to Boone and Serling.
 By this stage, the studio also had commitments to Barbara Eden and Steve Forrest (the latter at a fee of $25,000).
 Zanuck assigned the film to Robert L. Lippert's company, Associated Producers Inc, who specialized in making lower-budget films for Fox.
 Zanuck gave Lippert $100,000 to finish the film and a shortened schedule.
-(Maury Dexter, who produced the film for Lipper, puts this figure at $250,000 in his memoirs.)
+(Maury Dexter, who produced the film for Lippert, puts this figure at $250,000 in his memoirs.)

 The New York Times reported that Boone "fears that the 10-day shooting schedule will deny it the artistic and production values it might have had with the 10-week shooting schedule he expected" – he decided to proceed with the film anyway.

 Filming

 Filming began on 10 December 1962.
 Some shooting was done for the film on the Fox lot, which was otherwise closed.
 During production, the title was changed to The Yellow Canary.

-The cast included Jeff Corey, who had been blacklisted and not made a movie for a number of years.
+The cast included Jeff Corey, who had been blacklisted and had not made a movie for a number of years.
 Boone had been taught by Corey and he pressured the studio into casting him.

 In a September 2012 interview at the UCLA Film and Television Archive, Boone stated that the film was slated for a ridiculously short 12-day schedule.
 When they were wrapping the last day with several key scenes left to be filmed, Boone paid $20,000 out of his own pocket to buy one more day of shooting.
 He felt strongly about the film because it gave him the chance to play "a bad guy for a change."